zzzprojects/learn-orm/tutorials/vb-net/dialog-box.md

 End Sub
 ```

-We have a text file called `MyText.txt` which contains the following text.
+We have a text file called `MyTest.txt` which contains the following text.

 ```csharp
 This is a VB.NET Tutorial,